uiua-lang/uiua/site/blog/uiua-0.18.0-text.md

 # Announcing Uiua 0.18.0

-2026-??-??
+2026-02-??

 ---

 Uiua 0.18.0 is now available!

-You can find the full changelog [here](https://uiua.org/docs/changelog#0.18.0---2026-??-??).
+You can find the full changelog [here](https://uiua.org/docs/changelog#0.18.0---2026-02-??).

 You can download pre-built binaries [here](https://github.com/uiua-lang/uiua/releases).

 Uiua is a general-purpose array-oriented programming language with a focus on tacit code.

-This version adds many small quality-of-life features to various primitives, including adding subscripts to several primitives.
+This version adds some features to data definitions and many small quality-of-life features to various primitives, including adding subscripts to several primitives.

 ## ~~Stack~~ Arguments